zom-lang/rfcs/text/0001-functions.md

 # Summary
 [summary]: #summary

-Add function definition and function call in Zom.
+Add function definition, function declaration and function call in Zom.

 # Motivation
 [motivation]: #motivation

-Like many other programming language, Zom need function definition, function declaration and function call.
+Like many other programming language, Zom need functions, because this is the base of all functionnal programming language and because Zom will be object oriented and a functional programming language, this is mandatory.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation